Xanderplayz16/proton/docs/docs/index.md

 # About Proton
-Proton is a high-level, easy to use and modern web-application framework.
+Proton is a blazingly fast, modern, easy-to-use and lightweight HTML5 desktop application framework, similar to Electron.